 - Reduce the sugar in recipes and add spices to boost flavour and taste.

-- Stick to one glass of fruit juice a day (or dilute it) and keep sweet soft drinks and alcohol for the weekends.
-Enjoy herbal teas or water with slices of citrus fruits.
+- Stick to one glass of fruit juice a day (and dilute it) and keep sweet soft drinks and alcohol for the weekends.
+Enjoy herbal teas or water with slices of citrus fruits for flavouring.